 We aim to perform to the highest standards, and we aim to be as transparent as possible over how we operate, how we spend the money we raise, and how we perform as an organisation.

 We work in complex environments and with a diverse group of organisations, therefore we understand we cannot get things right all the time.
-We want to make sure it’s easy to raise a complaint, and encourage those with complaints to contact us so we can attempt to resolve the issue.
-We are committed to doing so in an appropriate, fair and timely manner.
-You can view our complaints policy here.
+We want to make sure it’s easy to raise a complaint, and encourage those with complaints to contact us so we can try to resolve the issue.
+We are committed to doing so in an appropriate, fair and timely way.

 We feel it’s important that we understand how we’re performing against our strategic goals, so we’ve summarised our strategy into a one-page Strategy Implementation and Monitoring Card, known as our SIM Card.
 This defines key strategic objectives across a range of perspectives:

 By tracking performance against these objectives, we’re able to assess whether we are working effectively and efficiently, and whether our programmes are having the impact we are expecting.

 We collect data on our performance either annually or every six months, using our SIM Card dashboard.
 Any issues that arise are discussed by management at all levels so changes can be made, ensuring that our strategy and performance is under constant review and discussion.

 Sightsavers has been a member of Accountable Now (formerly the INGO Accountability Charter) since 2011.